Law in Contemporary Society

 The following are skills are already emphasized at CLS: Close Reading of Text Cognitive Dissonance Communication in the Face of Intellectual Assault ("Spin," "Arguing Well" or "Dealing with the Socratic Method")

-Formatting got messed up here and I don't know how to fix it :-(
+Formatting got messed up here and I don't know how to fix it :-(Trash.

 Entrepreneurial Methods